muratk5n/thirdwave/en/tweets/2022/week42.md

 ---

-WaPo: "House Minority Leader Kevin McCarthy.. is signaling that if Republicans win the House majority in next month’s midterm elections, the GOP is likely to oppose more aid to Ukraine in its war with Russia."

----

 H2 Central: "[University of New South Wales] Engineers retrofit diesel engine for clean hydrogen combustion..
 The scientists claim to have used the H2 in a dual-fuel injection system and boosted efficiency 26